emberjs/rfcs/text/0000-set-helper.md

 This RFC introduces a new `set` helper like the one provided by [`ember-simple-set-helper`](https://github.com/pzuraq/ember-simple-set-helper).

-The `set` helper will always return a function that will change a value.
+The `set` helper will always return a function that will change value.

 ```hbs
 <SelectCountry @update={{set this.country}} />